Written By: Chloe Wilson BSc (Hons) Physiotherapy

 Here we will look how the rotator cuff works, how it gets damaged, common torn rotator cuff symptoms, diagnosis and treatment options.

-Let's have a look at the rotator cuff anatomy.
 The rotator cuff is a group of four muscles that work together to control and move the shoulder.
 The shoulder is made up of three bones:

 The shoulder joint, aka the glenohumeral joint, is a ball and socket joint.
 The round head of the humerus forms the ball which sits in the shallow socket formed by part of the scapula.